Winegrower on Libre.vin – How it works

 In 2014 I started to import wine myself.
 I called my company Vinhacker (Wine Hacker) and tried to live up to the cheeky name by turning things (price structures, communication strategies and preferred segments) upside-down.
 This was also the time I really fell in love with natural wine.
 Though I don’t consider myself a ‘hacker’ anymore I can still appreciate the mindset that made me enter the Danish wine industry.

 In 2018 I launched a natural wine subscription called Kaoskassen.
 2018 was also the year that I hooked up with my business partner, Troels.

 In 2019 I took the first baby steps towards learning to grow and make wine myself, when I co-created and joined a 18-month course in collaboration with Danish natural wine producer, Garbolund.

-The idea for Libre.vin has lived inside my head for years, and it doesn’t seem to go away.
-So here I am trying to do what most people probably find naive and impossible: Creating a place for winegrowers to connect directly with their fans, making a better life for themselves and their fans along the way.
+2019 was also the year I started experimenting with the idea that had lived inside my head for year: Creating a place for winegrowers to connect directly with their fans, making a better life for themselves and their fans along the way.

 Please see our step-by-step guide to registration.